RaymondByczko/PokeFun/docs/development.md

 - pokemon/transform/:pokemonId - after a slice is taken, data within is rearranged to meet a certain transform requirement.

+- pokemon/transform/:fromPokemonId-:toPokemonId - a slice is taken
+from each pokemon resource in the range given for their ids.
+Each slice is transformed.
+After transformation, each slice is a json object.
+The objects are then stored in an array, alphabetically according to the name key of each object stored in the array.

+- /pokemon/averagestat/:fromPokemonId-:toPokemonId - pokemon resources
+from the range indicated are each processed, by slicing and then transformation.
+The result

+is then processed, for each transformation, noticing each and every stat.
+An average for each stat is computed.
+The end result of this endpoint is an array of json object.
+Each json object has two keys, name and stat.
+Stat is the average value for the stat indicated by name.

 @TODO replace pokemon with pokefun